vote for your favorite in the Xataka Mexico 2021 Awards

 All participants were chosen by the editorial team based on our selection criteria: that they are products with official distribution in Mexico and that they arrived in the country this year or have confirmed their arrival (although we will also include some that have not managed to participate in the edition. previous).

-What has been for you the best desktop computer of this 2021?
+What has been for you the best gaming laptop of this 2021?

 Here is the official list of contestants: